Audience & Market Intelligence

 The majority of the gate is domestic — and the least-measured part of the whole picture.
 Ranked by structural capacity to put a ticket-buyer in a KL seat: local income, and travel friction to KL.
 Indexed to the strongest market; KL = 100.

-Mean household income RM13,985 (DOSM 2024).
+Mean household income RM13,985 (~USD 3K) (DOSM 2024).
 Zero travel friction, proven stadium sell-through.
 The core — every other market is measured against it.

 Where the home-market read runs out.

 Outside KL and Kuching, domestic festival demand has never been publicly measured — venue capacity exists, attendance does not.
-That absence is the engagement.
+That absence is what the retained study resolves.

-It's been done — the proof and the economics
+It's been done — the behaviour, the spend, the appetite

-The target is a stretch, not a fantasy — comparable events have pulled these crowds, and the trip spend is large enough that SEA governments routinely co-fund event tourism.
+The target is a stretch backed by comparable demand signals, and the trip spend is large enough that SEA governments routinely co-fund event tourism.
 That combination is the argument for public support.

 Reported 20–25% foreign.
 The most relevant SEA rock-festival cross-border benchmark — and the proven ceiling Planet Rock is testing.